eriko-valence/edi-backend-tmp/fa-mail-compressor-varo/README.md

 # OVERVIEW

-This EMS Data & Integration (EDI) Azure function compresses Varo collected email report attachments and returns in a http response body as base64 encoded string.
+This EDI Azure function app packages and compresses Varo collected email attachments (base64 encoded strings in http request body).
+The compressed report package is included in the http response body as a base64 encoded string.
+This function app is integrated into the [Varo Mail Processor Logic Apps workflow](logic-apps-varo-mail-processor/README.md).

 # CONFIGURATION